-If you want to produce a simple video with a visualization of time dependent data with a fixed view, you will only need the MovieMaker.
+If you want to produce a simple video with a visualization of time-dependent data with a fixed view, you will only need the MovieMaker.

-More complex animations or series of animations can be set up with the Animation Producer module.
-Animation Producer was first introduced with Avizo 7.1 and replaces the deprecated DemoMaker module.

-With the Animation Producer, you can combine and synchronize time animations, camera rotations, and movements of 2D slices etc., as well as switch modules on or off.
+More complex animations or series of animations can be set up with the Animation Director module.
+The Animation Director, previously called Animation Producer, was first introduced with Avizo 7.1 and replaces the deprecated DemoMaker module.
+With the Animation Director, you can combine and synchronize time animations, camera rotations, and movements of 2D slices etc., as well as switch modules on or off.
 Basically, all ports (parameters) of the active modules can be changed.
-Even complex animations, like time animation combined with rotation of the view or a moving camera position can be accomplished by using the Camera Orbit (see chapter 7.1) or the Camera Path (see chapter 7.2) module.
+Even complex animations, like time animation combined with rotation of the view or a moving camera position can be accomplished by using the Camera Orbit (see chapter 7.1) or the Camera Path (see chapter 7.2) modules.

-After you have finalized the choreography of your animation in the Animation Producer, the result can be saved in form of an MPEG-1 video or as a sequence of single image files (see chapter 7.4).
+After you have finalized the choreography of your animation in the Animation Director, the result can be saved in form of an MPEG-1 video or as a sequence of single image files (see chapter 7.4).